juliaconts/cmsc124-proglang/README.md

               "while" for looping while condition is true, "for" for iterated loops

-logical values: "true" or "false" - boolean values, "null" - null values
+logical values: "TRUE" or "FALSE" - boolean values, "null" - null values

 Operators
 [List all operators organized by category (arithmetic, comparison, logical, assignment, etc.)]